-Trump fully endorses Roy Moore
+Trump calls Roy Moore to offer his endorsement

 - Trump all but endorsed Moore last month

+According to a release from the Moore campaign, Trump called the Senate candidate a "fighter," and wrapped up the call by saying, "go get 'em, Roy!"

+"I am honored to receive the support and endorsement of President Donald Trump," Moore said in a statement.
+"President Trump knows that the future of his conservative agenda in Congress hinges on this election.
+I look forward to fighting alongside the President to strengthen our military, secure our border, protect our gun rights, defend the sanctity of life, and confirm conservative judges to courts around this nation.
+We had a good conversation over the phone today and are working together towards conservative victory on December 12."
-Washington (CNN)President Donald Trump fully endorsed Alabama GOP Senate candidate Roy Moore on Twitter Monday morning.

-Trump had hesitated to throw his full support behind the embattled Republican candidate in the wake of explosive accusations against him.
-His tweet Monday comes as recent polls show a close race.
+Trump fully endorsed on Twitter earlier Monday morning, despite his hesitancy to throw his full support behind the embattled Republican candidate in the wake of explosive accusations against him.
+His tweet Monday came as recent polls show a close race.

 "Democrats refusal to give even one vote for massive Tax Cuts is why we need Republican Roy Moore to win in Alabama," Trump tweeted.
 "We need his vote on stopping crime, illegal immigration, Border Wall, Military, Pro Life, V.A., Judges 2nd Amendment and more.
 No to Jones, a Pelosi/Schumer Puppet!"